404invalid-user/MC-status-bot/docs/Privacy_policy.md

 - other personal information stored in our database is linked to a particular Discord uer ID.
 When you click the "delete account" button on the dashboard, all information stored under the user ID will be permanently deleted.

+- alterntively all user and or guild data can be deleted by emailing 404invalid-user@mcstatusbot.site

 <br>

 2.  **Changes to the policy**